jheroje/persona-simulation/README.md

 ### Why

 I think feedback and gamification are a very interesting addition to this project.
+Feedback lets the user know what went well and what could be improved, and achievements keep the user engaged.

 ## Known limitations, what I have done with more time

 - I would have polished the design a little bit more, as it is very simple as it is right now.
+- Lots of room to shave bits of performance and improve UX.
+- Add some simulation flow testing.
+- Improve feedback criteria, add more achievements, add a different icon for each achievement, etc.
+- Add different environments (test/dev, staging, etc)
+- CI/CD (light lint and test jobs before deployment)
-- I also would have loved to implement more extensions as most of them seem really interesting!
+- I also would have loved to implement more extensions as most of them seem really interesting and useful!